awsdocs/amazon-elasticache-docs/doc_source/memcache/CloudWatchMetrics.md

 ## Monitoring CloudWatch Cluster and Node Metrics using the CloudWatch CLI<a name="CloudWatchMetrics.CLI"></a>

  **To gather CPU utilization statistics for a cache cluster**
-+ For Linux, OS X, or Unix:
++ For Linux, macOS, or Unix:

   ```
   aws cloudwatch get-metric-statistics \